glibsm/cilium/Documentation/operations/performance/benchmark.rst

 .. image:: images/bench_tcp_stream_1_stream.png

-When running in the fastest datapath option, Cilium can outperform even the node to node baseline despite performing additional work (forwarding into the network namespace of the container, policy enforcement, ...).
+When running in the fastest datapath option, Cilium can outperform even the node-to-node baseline despite performing additional work (forwarding into the network namespace of the container, policy enforcement, ...).
 This is because Cilium is capable of bypassing the iptables layer of the node which is still traversed for the node to node baseline.